Misdiagnosis Leads to Twin’s Tragic Death

-“Because Hunter’s diagnosis did not come in time” said Sarah Lucas, the CEO of Beyond Type 1, an organization that is leading a national DKA awareness campaign.
-“Even in this age of unparalleled access to information, the majority of the population still does not understand Type 1 diabetes or understand that undiagnosed Type 1 diabetes is fatal.”
+“Because Hunter’s diagnosis did not come in time” said Sarah Lucas, former CEO of Beyond Type 1, an organization that is leading a national #SeeTheSigns of diabetes awareness campaign.
+“Even in this age of unparalleled access to information, the majority of the population still does not understand type 1 diabetes or understand that undiagnosed type 1 diabetes is fatal.”

 - Unquenchable thirst

 - Frequent urination

 - Blurry vision

 When these early warning signs are missed, nausea, vomiting and rapid or labored breath set in.
 Therefore, a misdiagnosis of the flu, virus, UTI or just a growth spurt is too common in cases of undiagnosed type 1 diabetes.

 Amy Berendzen, a mother of a type 1 teen in Missouri, says, “Type 1 diabetes is the last thing you think of with a healthy kid.
 It’s a quiet disease and not every child presents the same.
 If you even suspect type 1, ask for a test.”